atata-framework/atata-webdriverextras/README.md

 // Get the visible element within 7 seconds.
 Throws NoSuchElementException if the element is not found.
 IWebElement element1 = driver.Get(By.Id("some-id"));

-// Get the visible element safely (without thow on failure) within 7 seconds.
+// Get the visible element safely (without throw on failure) within 7 seconds.
 Returns null if the element is not found.
 IWebElement element2 = driver.Get(By.XPath(".//some[xpath]").Safely());

 // Get all the visible elements within 15 seconds.